 A JEA email distribution list is available to members, who may subscribe free upon request.
 It’s a useful tool for networking and getting insight from others who advise student media.
 CLICK HERE for more information on the JEAHELP-L email distribution list.

 The JEA Bookstore offers members special prices on more than 300 books and other items helpful for teaching journalism and advising student publications.
-Bookstore catalogs and order forms are available from JEA Headquarters.
 You may order by mail, fax or online.
-CLICK HERE for more information on the bookstore or visit our exhibit at JEA/NSPA national conventions.
+CLICK HERE for more information about the bookstore or visit our exhibit at JEA/NSPA national conventions.